jugechengzi/Rationalization-MGR/readme.md

 # MGR: Multi-generator based Rationalization
 This repo contains Pytorch implementation of [MGR: Multi-generator based Rationalization  (ACL 2023 main conference)](https://arxiv.org/abs/2305.04492).

+Preparing code can be an exhausting task.
+Please consider giving our repository a star as a token of encouragement.
+If you have any questions, just open an issue or send us an e-mail.
+Thank you!

 ## Environments
 RTX3090